Dhaval3940/Dhaval-Drupal/README.md

 Features
 --------

-There are three different types of formatters: * *ROT13* Apply formatters by rotating text characters by 13.
+There are two different types of formatters: * *ROT13* Apply formatters by rotating text characters by 13.

     * *Slugify* Add a slug to the text.

-    Add a tooltip to the text with this code: *.

 Installation
 ============